dfandrich/speakout-account-info/README.md

 will need to be unlocked again.

-In the case of an error, the script will display a message as to what stage it was in when the error occurred, and possible a more verbose error message from a called program.
+In the case of an error, the script will display a message as to what stage it was in when the error occurred, and possibly a more verbose error message from a called program.
 The return code of the program will be non-zero in case of an error.